 - You can have the law firm preparing your patent application take care of the drawing.
 This is the most expensive solution: in addition to paying whoever actually does the drawing, they will charge you a markup.

-- You can hire a patent illustrator (such as Invention Patent Drawings) to do it for you.
+- You can hire a patent drafting service provider (such as Invention Patent Drawings) to do it for you.
 This will save you money compared with having your law firm take care of it, while ensuring that the drawings will comply with all relevant patent office specifications.
 Our prices typically range from US $30 to US $60 per drawing depending on complexity.

 - You can do the drawing yourself, either by hand or with the aid of patent drawing software.
 This could be shortest turn around (if you’re not busy), and will be least expensive (if you consider your time “free”).
 If your time has value, option 2 is probably less expensive, since an experienced patent illustrator will get the job done in less time.